MENU

 About Me

-I am a PhD Candidate in Biology at the University of Victoria, working in the Bates Lab.
-My dissertation examines how heat, hunger and habitat loss affect marine invertebrate communities coral and rocky reefs.
-In my PhD I am tackling these questions using a both experimental methods and long-term time-series data.
+My PhD was in Biology at the University of Victoria, working in the Bates Lab.
+My dissertation examined how heat, hunger and habitat loss affected marine invertebrate communities coral and rocky reefs.
+In my PhD I tackled these questions using a both experimental methods and long-term time-series data.

 Research Interests